Hansuai-Hong/hansuai-hong.github.io/_posts/2024-08-01-applied-data-science-project.md

 To enhance sentiment prediction, 2nd model - Recurrent Neural Network (RNN) was inplemented, which is well-suited for this scenario.
 Below is the steps to create the models:
 1) Tokenization & Padding: Converting text reviews into numerical sequences and ensuring uniform input length.
-2) Split into training & validation sets
+2) Split into training & validation sets: split the data to 80% train data and 20% test data.
 3) Model Architecture:
     a.
 Bidirectional LSTM Layer: Captures long-range dependencies in both forward and backward directions using 128 LSTM units with L2 regularization.
     b.
 GRU Layer: Processes the sequential data further with 64 GRU units and L2 regularization.
     c.
 Dropout Layer: A dropout rate of 0.5 is applied to prevent overfitting.
     d.
 Dense Layers: The output from the GRU layer is passed through a fully connected dense layer with 64 neurons and ReLU activation.
     e.
 Output Layer: A final dense layer with a sigmoid activation function predicts the probability of a review being positive.

 Below is the partial coding: